-Hence, “Messages from My Friend” attempts to share the rich fullness of life’s experiences, regardless of status, in order to reveal the “True North” of our heart and soul.
+The purpose of the website “Messages from My Friend” is to "Make even one life breathe easier", by sharing the rich fullness of life’s experiences, regardless of circumstance, to open minds, soften hearts, and touch souls, in order to discover the “True North” of our lives.

 For three decades, my friend served as a successful management and business development executive for which he was well compensated.